By Andrew Seale

 “This is about as raw as you're going to get in Toronto… it’s very industrial and really eclectic,” says Henry Chong, founder and CEO of Revelo.
 “How it works and why it comes together like this is hard to say – it’s not something you could go out and try to cultivate.”

 But it exists, and more importantly, it’s existence – a space with low overheads, beyond the tireless grind of downtown – gives Revelo space to grow.
-Not that the e-cycle startup, which launched in 2012 and is onto its, has lost touch with the adrenaline rush that is downtown Toronto.
+Not that the e-cycle startup, which launched in 2012, has lost touch with the adrenaline rush that is downtown Toronto.

 Both its pedal-powered Lift and Flex e-bike, are inspired by the small spaces many urban Torontonians call home.
 They can fold in half to be stashed easily for condo living, says Chong, who’s been cycling around Toronto for nearly 40 years.